gpldecha/point-mass-filter/README.md

 ## Installation

-In your matlab Command Window make sure you are outside the
+In your matlab Command Window make sure you are outside the point-mass-filter directory and run:

 ```matlab
 >>> addpath(genpath('./point-mass-filter'))